 In 1972, 16th ward committeeman Raymond Marinelli complained to Mayor Corning that “a great number of our old reliable registered democrats” had left the city and that younger, more independent newcomers had taken their place.
 “These new voters do not have the party loyalty that our prior residents had” and were dissatisfied with what they regarded as inadequate city services.
 Marinelli found it hard to establish a rapport with them but urged Democratic leaders to find ways to “overcome” the “barrier” between these new residents and the party’s local representatives, burdened with the baggage of “being a long-time democratic committeeman with the ‘Machine.’”

-Although he failed to win elective office, Harder’s persistent challenge helped plant the seeds of a political awakening that would eventually eroded the power of Albany’s long-lived Democratic machine.
+Although he failed to win elective office, Harder’s persistent challenge helped plant the seeds of a political awakening that eventually eroded the power of Albany’s long-lived Democratic machine.

 Note: The featured photo of Harder (with his sons Michael, George, and Thomas) tacking up a campaign poster in front of City Hall appeared in the Times Union on Aug.
 28, 1962.
 Used by permission of the Times Union.